915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 * the innermost scope, which is searched first, contains the local names
 * the scopes of any enclosing functions, which are searched starting with the nearest enclosing scope, contain non\-local, but also non\-global names
-* the next\-to\-last scope contains the current moduleâs global names
+* the next\-to\-last scope contains the current module’s global names
 * the outermost scope (searched last) is the namespace containing built\-in names

-If a name is declared global, then all references and assignments go directly to the next\-to\-last scope containing the moduleâs global names.
+If a name is declared global, then all references and assignments go directly to the next\-to\-last scope containing the module’s global names.
 To rebind variables found outside of the innermost scope, the [`nonlocal`](../reference/simple_stmts.html#nonlocal) statement can be used; if not declared nonlocal, those variables are read\-only (an attempt to write to such a variable will simply create a *new* local variable in the